ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/smoking_related_mortality/index.rst

 This model is limited in that it only considers smoking attributable deaths due to IHD and COPD (as well as lung cancer when modeled as a part of the :ref:`Lung Cancer Screening model <lung_cancer_cancer_concept_model>`) and not the totality of smoking attributable deaths.

-  According to GBD 2019 estimates, lung cancer, COPD, and IHD combined account for approximately 60% (UI: 56.9 - 62.5) of all smoking-attributable mortaltiy in China across all age groups and both sexes.
-For males, the value is 58.6% and for females it is 68.8%.
+  According to GBD 2019 estimates, lung cancer, COPD, and IHD combined account for 65.6% (UI: 62.6 - 67.9) of all smoking-attributable mortaltiy in China across all age groups and both sexes.
+For males, the value is 64.8% and for females it is 71.1%.
 The calculation of these values is hosted `here <https://github.com/ihmeuw/vivarium_data_analysis/blob/master/pre_processing/lung_cancer_model/ihd_copd_mortality.ipynb>`_.

 Cause Model Diagram
 +++++++++++++++++++